kennylin894/workshopEight_carDealershipJDBC/README.md

 # Car Dealership Application 🚗🚙
-_By: Kenny Lin 1_
+By: Kenny Lin

 Welcome to the **Car Dealership Application**!
 This is a simple console-based application that simulates the operations of a car dealership.
-The application allows users to interact with a list of vehicles by performing various operations like searching, adding , and removing vehicles.
+The application allows users to interact with a list of vehicles by performing various operations like searching, adding , and removing vehicles while the implmentation of a sql database.

 ## 📝 Features